idrees11/gnn-topology-ablation/README.md

 This will:

-Train a simple GIN model
+Train a simple GIN baseline

 Generate predictions on the test set

-Save a submission file to submissions/sample_submission.csv
+Save a submission file to:

+submissions/sample_submission.csv

 📤 Submission Format

-Your submission must be a CSV file with the following format:
+Submissions must be CSV files with the following format:

 graph_index,target
 0,1